State conservation committee rejects call to support mandated conservation practice

-DES MOINES — The state’s soil conservation and water quality committee on Thursday rejected a batch of resolutions approved by a statewide organization of conservation district commissioners.
+DES MOINES — The state’s soil conservation and water quality committee last week rejected a batch of resolutions approved by a statewide organization of conservation district commissioners.

 One of the rejected resolutions would have encouraged state lawmakers to ban planting crops within 30 feet of streams.